ambilight-4-mediaportal/AtmoWakeHelper/README.md

 AtmoWakeHelper
 ==============

+ - THIS PROGRAM IS NOW OBSOLETE
+ - included in AtmoLight under AtmoWin options for the next upcoming release (AtmoLight > 1.16.1.31)

 Solution for auto COM reconnect on sleep/resume for Atmowin and other apps which are having trouble reconnecting to COM port on resume.

 Binary release can be found here under attachments: